Delai-Huanglab/Delai-Huanglab.github.io/_pages/openings.md

 ### Applications for PhD and Postdoc positions
-If you are interested in working with us as a PhD student or postdoc, please send me an [email](dylanhuang2017@gmail.com).
+If you are interested in working with us as a MS, PhD student or postdoc, please send me an [email](dylanhuang2017@gmail.com).
 State briefly why you are interested and attach a CV, including information about the grades you had as an undergraduate.
 No need for a separate cover letter or certificates. **Important**: please insert _"Application PhD"_ or _"Application Postdoc"_ in the subject line.

-We especially welcome postdocs with fellowships.
-I'd be happy to support you, also after you apply to our group. **